Sangam892007/Python_1/README.md

 # Python_1
-In this project I learned Python And Created a Guessing Game
+In this project I learned Python